 Vocational training focuses on a program of courses that will develop your skill for a specific job or craft.
 What makes it an ideal step to apprenticeship is that it is focused on providing you with direct training on how to be an expert with the skill to perform a particular function.
 IT programs are offered at a lot of vocational schools and may help you land an apprenticeship.

 Is a Job With the Company Guaranteed After Completing an Apprenticeship?

 No, a job with the company is not necessarily guaranteed after you complete an apprenticeship.
 Whether you are offered a full-time job will depend on what openings are available and your performance.
 However, if you work hard and dedicate yourself to learning, gaining employment at your company is very likely.

 Apprenticeships train participants in the exact skills and techniques the company looks for in employees.
 This, along with the fact that you will already be familiar with the team and integrated into the company culture, makes you the ideal candidate.

 Is an Information Technology Apprenticeship Worth It?

-An IT apprenticeship is attractive to employers because it shows that you have already received training.
+Yes, information technology apprenticeships are worth it.
+An IT apprenticeship is attractive to employers because it shows that you have already received on-the-job training.
 Since practical skills are essential to any IT job, having an IT apprenticeship on your resume gives you an advantage.
-Completion of an apprenticeship means that you gained job experience and gives your future employer confidence that you can do your job well.
+This job experience gives your future employer confidence that you can do your job well.

 It is also possible that the company where you apprenticed may hire you permanently if you perform well.
-An IT apprenticeship offers more opportunities for you and makes you even more capable to excel at your job.
-It gives you the confidence to perform well once you start full-time employment.
+Apprenticeships for IT offer more opportunities for you to grow your professional network and make you even more capable to excel at your job.
+They also give you the confidence to perform well once you start full-time employment.